California Drought 2014: Food Prices and Consumers

 California is also a major dairy-producing State.
 The drought has the potential to increase the price and decrease the availability of alfalfa, the primary feed for dairy cattle, which could drive up fluid milk prices.
 Increases in the farm price of fluid milk are typically transmitted quickly and efficiently to retail food prices.
 In fact, fluid milk was seen as one barometer of the magnitude and duration of the impacts of the 2012 drought due to its perishability and strong dependence on commodities used as animal feed.
 Impacts on other products in the dairy category, including sour cream, cheese, or ice cream, will be delayed significantly following impacts on the agricultural sector and will be smaller in percentage terms.

 In June ERS revised its 2014 forecast for fresh fruit and vegetable inflation upward to 3.0 to 4.0 percent.
 The recent increase in the retail prices for fresh fruits and vegetables was primarily driven by an increase in the price for citrus fruit.
 However, rising citrus prices are reflective of two factors unrelated to the California drought.
 The first is the ongoing greening disease of Florida citrus commodities, which has damaged or destroyed substantial portions of this year’s orange crop.
 The second is the freeze of December 2013 in southern California that reduced the U.S. fresh orange crop.
 Fresh vegetable prices have experienced moderate inflation in the first half of 2014.
-From June to July, fresh vegetable prices decreased 0.8 percent.
-The price decrease for fresh produce in July was primarily the result of seasonality.
+However, from July to August, fresh vegetable prices decreased 1.6 percent.
+The price decrease for fresh produce was primarily the result of seasonality.
 The summer months bring warmer weather throughout the country, which increases the likelihood that more fruits and vegetables will be purchased and consumed from nearby locations.
 Locally sourced foods are often less expensive due to lower transportation costs.
 Overall, the California drought has not yet had a discernible impact on national prices for fruit or vegetables.